tenemark/mikecalsetup/README.md

 - Writing script for calculating model performance
 - Writing control file for OSTRICH or PEST

-The only input is the \*.she model file!

-mikecalsetup parameterizes the nested header file format found in the MIKE files she, hydro, uzs and etv.
-To parameterize MIKE SHE dfs0, dfs1, dfs2 and dfs3 file formats the reader is refered to the PstFrom module of pyEMU (https://github.com/pypest/pyemu).
+mikecalsetup parameterizes the nested header file format (pfs files: https://docs.mikepoweredbydhi.com/core_libraries/pfs/pfs-file-content/) found in the MIKE SHE files she, hydro, uzs and etv.
+To parameterize the MIKE SHE data file system (dfs) format (https://docs.mikepoweredbydhi.com/core_libraries/dfs/dfs-file-system/), the reader is referred to the PstFrom module of pyEMU (https://github.com/pypest/pyemu).
 A short example of the combination of mikecalsetup with pyEMU is given in the examples folder.

 ## Installation
 The easiest way to install mikecalsetup with all dependencies is to create an environment using the file mike.yml.